AI and the Human Touch

 What it will do is broaden access, open doors, and allow new voices to participate in creative expression.
 That, in itself, is a kind of creativity worth celebrating.

 And maybe that’s not a threat, maybe it’s the very definition of progress.
-Let me wrap this up by sharing a timeless ad that reflects our situation with AI perfectly: The Android who wants to be Human.
+I’ll leave you with a timeless ad that reflects our situation with AI perfectly: The Android Who Wants to Be Human.